jvolheim/ECE-143/DataVisualization/ReadMe.md

 #### Requirements

-Follow the instructions mentioned under "Requirements" and "Running Ccode" in the Readme file on the root directory page.
+Follow the instructions mentioned under "Requirements" and "Running Code" in the Readme file on the root directory page.
 You can also refer to the Jupyter notebook at https://github.com/jvolheim/ECE-143/blob/main/DataVisualization/ECE143_Group_15.ipynb, to understand how to run the visualisation files for plots.

 ### wc_stats.py <a name=wcstats></a>